cloudogu/gitops-playground/README.md

 * `jenkins-url` and `scmm-url` are for external services and do not lead to ingresses, but you can set them via `--base-url` for now.
 * In order to make use of the `Ingress` you need an ingress controller.
 If your cluster does not provide one, the Playground can deploy one for you, via the [`--ingress-nginx` parameter](#deploy-ingress-controller).

+###### Subdomains vs hyphen-separated ingresses

+* By default, the ingresses are built as subdomains of `--base-url`.
+* You can change this behaviour using the parameter `--url-separator-hyphen`.
+* With this, hyphen are used instead of dots to separate application name from base URL.
+* Examples:
+  * `--base-url=https://xyz.example.org`: `argocd.xyz.example.org` (default)
+  * `--base-url=https://xyz.example.org`: `argocd-xyz.example.org` (`--url-separator-hyphen`)
+* This is useful when you have a wildcard certificate for the TLD, but use a subdomain as base URL.
+  Here, browsers accept the validity only for the first level of subdomains.

 ###### Local ingresses

 The ingresses can also be used when running the playground on your local machine: